-Københaven or Copenhagen is the capital of Denmark and the largest urban center of the country.
-Anyone who has ever taken a city trip to Copenhagen will be thrilled by the flair of the city.
+Københaven, or Copenhagen, is the charming capital of Denmark and the country’s largest urban centre.
+Anyone who has ever travelled to Copenhagen will be amazed by the city’s flair.

-The capital of Denmark is so very different from the mostly rural regions.
-Many young people live here, there is an extensive cultural life and yet you can escape the hustle and bustle in a short time.
-It doesn’t take long to reach restful regions for relaxing at the Öresund.
+The capital of Denmark is so different from the mostly rural regions.
+Many young people live here, there is a rich cultural life and yet you can escape the hustle and bustle in a short time.
+It doesn’t take long to reach relaxing regions along the Öresund.

 Discover sights during a city trip to Copenhagen